Existentially closed measure-preserving actions of free groups: Introduction

 \begin{theorem}[See Theorem \ref{thm:main} and Lemma \ref{l:from-homog-to-cont-sym}] Let $T$ be a model-complete, $\aleph_0$-categorical, superstable metric theory whose separable model is \emph{equi-homogeneous}.
 Then the theory of $\mbF_k$-actions on models of $T$ has a model completion. \end{theorem}

 This result applies to probability algebras---our main motivation---but also, more generally, to randomizations of classical structures.
 On the other hand, our assumptions do not hold in the basic case of Hilbert spaces, for which it is known that the e.c.\ $\Gamma$-actions of any countable group $\Gamma$ are axiomatizable \cite{berHilb}---and in a particularly simple manner, namely, by their existential theory.
-Also, in a recent private communication, I.\ Ben Yaacov and A.\ Scielzo informed us that they have succeeded in axiomatizing the existentially closed automorphisms of atomless $L^1$ Banach lattices---an example in which the base separable structure is not even homogeneous.
+Also, in the recent preprint \cite{sciBanach}, A.\ Scielzo shows that the theory of atomless $L^p$ Banach lattices with an automorphism has a model completion---an example in which the base separable structure is not even homogeneous.
 It thus seems plausible that an alternative argument could yield a positive answer to the following.

 \begin{question} Does the theory of $\mbF_k$-actions on models of $T$ admit a model completion for every model complete, $\aleph_0$-categorical, superstable metric theory $T$? \end{question}